 Finally, another option would be to make a reservation at a nearby restaurant for your reception.
 Many restaurants have a private event space option.
 You could also consider having your reception at a nearby distillery or craft brewery!

-Places to stay near Garden of the Gods
+Places to stay for your Garden of the Gods Elopement

 Looking for a unique place for you and your guests to stay during your elopement?
 Check out these nearby lodging options!